 4. I also make sure that if I do need to pay for some nights, I use the hotel card so that I can maximize the

 1. They all have the ability to transfer points from my Chase Sapphire Preferred credit card – which is very important when I’m close to a reward and am only a thousand or two away.
+That is the easiest way to get a complimentary hotel stay when you are near a reward threshold.

 2. Marriott is just a trusted brand and they have hotels everywhere!
 I also love that many of them have free breakfast (huge savings with the family).
 Fairfield Inn, Springhill Suites and Residence Inn’s all have a free hotel breakfast which is perfect when we are traveling with our family and want to save money.
 Sometimes, we splurge too.
 We have stayed at a Marriott Vacation Club that is one of our favorite hotels – The Best Family Resort in Marco Island Florida.

 3. Hyatt is my newest addition.
 I added this card because I was familiar with the brand and the annual fee was low $60.
 Their reward nights each year are also the best in my opinion because they don’t limit a category.
 Meaning if you do your research right, you can stay at a top of the line resort in the heart of the city for FREE.
 You can also redeem points for as low as 5,000 (which is great).
-Check out my stay at the Hyatt Regency Coconut Point for free due to my Hyatt free night.
+Check out my free hotel stay at the Hyatt Regency Coconut Point due to my Hyatt free night.

 4. My favorite though is IHG.
 I was skeptical about the Holiday Inn brand to be honest because it seemed pretty basic.
 However, the annual fee was $49 and even though they just changed the anniversary night and added some point restrictions, I still believe it is a great value.
 Once I stayed at a few Holiday Inn Express hotels, I realized that they are fantastic for the cost.
 Basic, yes, but clean, modern and spacious rooms.
 Add that they have free breakfast and there are many options around the country.